Police Cybercrime Investigation Departament virus removal guide

 If you see a message from Cyber Investigation Departament saying that you need to pay a fine of 100 Cad you can be sure that your PC is infected with a ransomware infection from the "Reveton" family.
 This is a scam created by cyber criminals to scare you into believing that you have violated some laws and to trick you into paying a non existent fine.
 This particular screen locker is targeted at Canadian computer users, other variants of this scam are targeting computer users from USA, UK, Germany, etc.

-Fake message shown in Cybercrime Investigation Departament screen locker:
+Fake message shown in Police Cybercrime Investigation Departament virus:

 Cybercrime Investigation Departament